Review and road test of the Volkswagen Golf Alltrack

 DRIVING INTO THE ROUGH

-Volkswagen's improved Golf Alltrack offers a more rugged take on the urbane Golf Estate.
+Volkswagen's Golf Alltrack offers a more rugged take on the urbane Golf Estate.
 Jonathan Crouch reports.

 Ten Second Review of the Volkswagen Golf Alltrack

-If you're familiar with the Passat Alltrack theme, you'll know the score here.
-All-wheel drive, a beefier look and lashings of lifestyle promotion featuring people who have great dentists, hot spouses, cool kids and no shortage of spare time.
+Volkswagen has discontinued the larger Passat Alltrack, but still feels there's a place in the range for this ruggedised Golf estate model.
+If you're familiar with sister company Audi's Allroad theme, you'll know the score here: all-wheel drive, a beefier look and lashings of lifestyle promotion featuring people who have great dentists, hot spouses, cool kids and no shortage of spare time.

 Design and Build

 Thankfully Volkswagen has resisted the temptation to get too Rambo with the Golf Alltrack and the overall effect is subtle but purposeful.
 This variant comes with bespoke 17-inch 'Ronda' alloy wheels and a bespoke look courtesy of Alltrack bumpers, an additional front underbody guard, body-coloured exterior mirror housings and door handles, a body-coloured rear spoiler and chrome trim on the side windows.
 The Alltrack also gets Volkswagen's 'LED plus' headlamps and LED front fog lights with a '5-honeycomb' design, along with LED rear combination lamps, rear tinted glass and silver roof rails.